For audio and video conferencing there are a range of options from simple low-cost desktop solutions to more sophisticated facilities.

 - Sound is usually acceptable (often best with headphones ) but the picture is often poor quality.

-- Time needs to be spent setting up the correct settings, particularly audio
+- Time needs to be spent setting up the correct settings, particularly the volume of the audio and the mic level.

 Examples of IP based conferencing include: